ZoomInfo Technologies (NASDAQ:ZI) Updates Q4 2021 Earnings Guidance

-ZoomInfo Technologies (NASDAQ:ZI) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
+ZoomInfo Technologies (NASDAQ:ZI) updated its fourth quarter 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $0.120-$0.130 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.130.
 The company issued revenue guidance of $206 million-$208 million, compared to the consensus revenue estimate of $195.30 million.ZoomInfo Technologies also updated its FY 2021 guidance to $0.510-$0.520 EPS.

-ZoomInfo Technologies (NASDAQ:ZI) last announced its quarterly earnings data on Sunday, October 31st.
-The company reported $0.13 earnings per share for the quarter, beating analysts’ consensus estimates of $0.12 by $0.01.
-ZoomInfo Technologies had a net margin of 7.27% and a return on equity of 11.43%.
-The business had revenue of $197.60 million during the quarter, compared to the consensus estimate of $183.77 million.
-During the same quarter in the prior year, the firm earned $0.06 EPS.
-The company’s revenue for the quarter was up 60.1% compared to the same quarter last year.
-On average, analysts forecast that ZoomInfo Technologies will post 0.36 EPS for the current year.
+A number of equities research analysts have recently commented on the company.
+Canaccord Genuity raised their price target on ZoomInfo Technologies from $70.00 to $80.00 and gave the stock a buy rating in a research report on Tuesday, November 2nd.
+Wells Fargo & Company lifted their target price on ZoomInfo Technologies from $76.00 to $80.00 and gave the company an overweight rating in a research report on Tuesday, October 26th.
+Morgan Stanley lifted their target price on ZoomInfo Technologies from $80.00 to $87.00 and gave the company an overweight rating in a research report on Tuesday, November 2nd.
+Bank of America lifted their target price on ZoomInfo Technologies from $75.00 to $85.00 and gave the company a buy rating in a research report on Tuesday, November 2nd.
+Finally, JPMorgan Chase & Co. lifted their target price on ZoomInfo Technologies from $63.00 to $78.00 and gave the company an overweight rating in a research report on Tuesday, November 2nd.
+One equities research analyst has rated the stock with a hold rating and nineteen have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of Buy and a consensus price target of $81.53.

-In related news, COO Joseph Christopher Hays sold 3,273 shares of the company’s stock in a transaction dated Wednesday, August 4th.
-The shares were sold at an average price of $58.64, for a total value of $191,928.72.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, major shareholder Eric J. Edell sold 2,083,955 shares of the business’s stock in a transaction that occurred on Friday, August 6th.
-The stock was sold at an average price of $54.75, for a total value of $114,096,536.25.
+In related news, Director Jason Mironov sold 1,591,191 shares of the stock in a transaction that occurred on Thursday, November 4th.
+The shares were sold at an average price of $71.58, for a total value of $113,897,451.78.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, COO Joseph Christopher Hays sold 1,702 shares of the stock in a transaction that occurred on Wednesday, September 1st.
+The shares were sold at an average price of $58.64, for a total transaction of $99,805.28.
+Following the completion of the transaction, the chief operating officer now directly owns 8,808 shares of the company’s stock, valued at approximately $516,501.12.
 The disclosure for this sale can be found here.
-Insiders sold a total of 27,134,948 shares of company stock valued at $1,682,336,261 over the last 90 days.
-Corporate insiders own 24.77% of the company’s stock.
+Over the last three months, insiders sold 21,045,960 shares of company stock worth $1,382,313,092.
+Insiders own 24.77% of the company’s stock.

 ZoomInfo Technologies Inc operates cloud-based go-to-market intelligence platform for sales and marketing teams worldwide.
 The company's platform provides information and insights on the organizations and professionals.
 Its customers operate in various industry verticals, including software, business services, manufacturing, telecommunications, financial services, media and internet, transportation, education, hospitality, and real estate, as well as enterprises, mid-market companies, and down to small businesses.